VoiceText

 Syntax

-POST: Use the Bot URL *.druidplatform.com/api/voicetext/{botId}/messages
+POST: Use the AI Agent URL *.druidplatform.com/api/voicetext/{botId}/messages

 Request Header